jpikl/cfxnes/lib/api.md

 Audio settings module.

-The `nes.audio` property is `null` when the browser does not support Web Audio (currently only IE 11 and older).
+The `nes.audio` property is `null` when browser does not support Web Audio (currently only IE 11 and older).

 #### Properties